oracle/quicksql/README.md

 npm run example-cli -- ./test/department_employees.quicksql
 ```

-## Translating QSQL into Oracle SQL Data Definition Language (DDL)
+## Translating Quick SQL into Oracle SQL Data Definition Language (DDL)

-The QSQL to DDL translator is the product's core component, It allows users
+The Quick SQL to DDL translator is the product's core component, It allows users
-to transform a QSQL string into an Oracle SQL string.
+to transform a Quick SQL string into an Oracle SQL string.

-The Quick SQL Syntax is documented [here](./quicksql.md)
+The Quick SQL Syntax and Grammar are documented [here](./grammar.md)

 See below for examples of how to use this library.